programminghistorian/ph-submissions/en/drafts/originals/teach-history-and-languages-with-strategy-game.md

 Here is how my terrain looks after adding water and performing an initial smoothing:

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-06.png" alt="Here is Mont Beauvray in Atlas with water added and the terrain starting to be smoothed.
-The rivers and streams appear mostly in the right places, and the terrain as a whole is approaching a playable match with its real-world counterpart." caption="Figure 6.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-06.png" alt="Topographical map of Mont Beauvray in Atlas.
+Water has been added in lower elevations and the terrain is starting to be smoothed.
+The terrain as a whole is approaching a playable match with its real-world counterpart." caption="Figure 6.
 Mont Beauvray in Atlas with water added and terrain smoothed" %}

 The other adjustments that you will need to perform at this stage will depend upon your terrain.
 Experiment with the different terrain tools, keeping sizes of the modifiers small (and backup copies of the terrain saved) until you reach your desired result.
 For my sample, I have used the "Flatten," "Modify," and "Smooth" terrain adjustment tools only for a few minutes.
 Also, I have added a few rocky biomes to the northern mountains.
 Biomes are found on the bottom task bar in Atlas.
 This is the result:

-{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-07.png" alt="Here is the Mont Beauvray base terrain polished in Atlas with rocky biomes in the northern mountainous area, flattened fields, and opened, in-game accessible waterways." caption="Figure 7.
+{% include figure.html filename="en-or-teach-history-and-languages-with-strategy-game-07.png" alt="The Mont Beauvray base terrain polished in Atlas with rocky biomes in the northern mountainous area, flattened fields.
+Waterways have been connected to be accessible in-game." caption="Figure 7.
 Mont Beauvray base terrain polished in Atlas" %}

 6\.
 Add flora and fauna.